Loonguinho/GoLangPortifolio/tasks/README.md

-# GoLang Portfolio – To Do App Project
+# GoLang Portfolio – Tasks Project

-This is a simple To Do list using CLI in GoLang.
+This is a simple Go application designed to demonstrate structuring a Go project using a modular and clean architecture.
+It can serve as a learning resource or a starter template for more complex applications.

 ## 📁 Project Structure

 ```
 tasks/
-├── cmd/        # Application entry points (CLI, server, etc.)
+├── cmd/        # Application commands (CLI entry points)
 ├── config/     # Configuration files and logic
 ├── data/       # Data sources and repositories
 ├── models/     # Data models and structs